lambda-build-week-bookr/UI-dvcolin/README.md

 ## About Page ##

 Created my own design based on the marketing page, describing all of our team members and their roles in the project.
 Incorporated JS components into tabs that filter team members based on their role.
+I also added a mobile navbar that drops down when the hamburger icon is clicked.

 ## Project Details ##